MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-2-Quotes.md

 #### Task 1 – Add Products Line Items

-In this task, you will create an Opportunity and add Products Line Items.
+In this task, you'll create an Opportunity and add Products Line Items.

 1. Go to your Dynamics 365 Sales Hub application.